• Skip to primary navigation

 Instructions

-• Preheat oven to 425 degrees and line a baking sheet with parchment paper.
+• Preheat oven to 425 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

 • In a bowl, combine brown sugar and cinnamon.
 Peel and core apples, then cut into thin slices.
 Toss apples in sugar mixture until evenly coated.
 Set aside.

-• Unfold thawed puff pastry.
-Using a rolling pin, roll a few times each way to remove creases.
+• Unfold thawed puff pastry onto your prepared baking sheet.
+Using a rolling pin, roll a few times in each direction to remove creases.

-• Place onto lined baking sheet and bake for 18-20 minutes, or until puff pastry is lightly browned around edges and apples pierce through easily with a toothpick.
+• Bake for about 18-20 minutes, or until puff pastry is lightly browned around edges and apples pierce through easily with a toothpick.

 • Cool on a cooling rack until ready to serve.
-Can be served warm or at room temperature.
+Tart can be served warm or at room temperature.
 Optionally, top with a scoop of vanilla ice cream or whipped cream.

 Equipment Recommendations